atile4/file-folder-string-replacer/README.md

 Directory inputs should contain the full path.

 ## Requirements
-Python 3.4 Interpreter or above for shutil and pathlib
+Python 3.4 Interpreter or above for shutil and pathlib modules

 ## Installation
-1. Download replacer.py
+1. Download main.py in the replacer folder
 2. Run the file in a command line

 ## Example Usage